Mount Tom (Vermont)

 Mount Tom is a small peak, standing at 1357 feet, located in the town of Woodstock, Vermont.
 It is a part of the Marsh-Billings-Rockefeller National Historical Park.
 The peak has a multitude of hiking, running, and Nordic skiing trails, and has many sites dedicated to the national park.
 Standing in the middle of Woodstock, Vermont, the peak also is host to many annual town events, including the Road to the Pogue Race.
-Visible from the top are sights such as the village of Woodstock, the sister peak of Mount Tom (Mount Peg), the Ottauquechee River, Vermont Route 4A, and many neighboring mountains.
+Visible from the top are sights such as the village of Woodstock, the sister peak of Mount Tom (Mount Peg), the Ottauquechee River, U.S. Route 4, and many neighboring mountains.

 Location

 Mount Tom is located In the northeast of Woodstock, Vermont.
 It is near the bordering town of Pomfret, Vermont, and is flanked by Vermont Route 12 and Prosper Road.
-VT Route 4A, the largest east-west route in the state, is 1.3 miles south west of the main entrance to the mountain, the Faulkner Trail.
+U.S. Route 4, the largest east-west route in the state, is 1.3 miles south west of the main entrance to the mountain, the Faulkner Trail.

 Trails

 Mount Tom has four main entrances to trails intertwining along the whole mountain.
-The Faulkner Trail entrance is off Mountain Road and the local Faulkner Park.
+The Faulkner Trail entrance is off Mountain Avenue and the local Faulkner Park.
 This trail is a direct route from the base of Mount Tom to the summit.
 Another entrance lies off Prosper Road.
 This trail leads directly to the Pogue, a 14 acre manmade pond created by a dam.
 The main entrance to the mountain lies within the Marsh-Billings-Rockefeller National Historic Park.
 This entrance leads to a circuit of trails that go to the summit, the Pogue, and through the forest of the mountain.

 All of the trails are open year-round, but the most active months are May to October.
 The trails are popular sites for local day hikes in the summer months and Nordic skiing in the winter months.
 In the winter, trails are groomed and maintained to allow for locals and visitors to Nordic ski along the face of the mountain.
 Along many of the trails are remnants of historic farms from early Vermont farm owners, and sites that are kept and maintained by the National Park Service.